koendv/t12-958/README_DEVELOPER.md

 ## Debugger

+Various debuggers can be used to download firmware to the MM32SPIN27:

 - Segger JLink does not explicitly support MM32SPIN27 but MM32L072XX works.
 - OpenOCD has an old patch to support the similar [MM32L062](https://sourceforge.net/p/openocd/mailman/message/37388746/)
+- [AN0006](https://github.com/koendv/MM32SPIN27-Arduino/blob/main/mm32/doc/pdf/AN0006_MM32_Supported_Programmer_SC.pdf) lists officially supported debuggers/flashers (Chinese)
 - [H7-Tool](https://www.armfly.com/product/H7-TOOL/H7-TOOL.shtml) supports many "Made in Asia" processors, including MM32.
 Includes an RTT Viewer.
 H7-Tool is an [open-source](https://github.com/armfly/H7-TOOL_STM32H7_App) commercial product.
+(Chinese)
 - The MM32 also supports firmware download via serial port, but on the T12-958 pcb the BOOT0 pin has been soldered to ground.

 _not truncated_